ibm-cloud-docs/containers/cs_observability_reference.md

 {: shortdesc}

-To remove logging configurations that you manually set up without using the {{site.data.keyword.containerlong_notm}} observability plug-in, you must first make this configuration available to the plug-in by using the [<code>ibmcloud ob logging agent discover</code>](#logging_agent_discover) command.
+To remove logging configurations that you manually set up without using the {{site.data.keyword.containerlong_notm}} observability plug-in, you must first make this configuration available to the plug-in by using the <a href="#logging_agent_discover"><code>ibmcloud ob logging agent discover</code></a> command.
 {: note}

 When you delete the logging configuration, the components that are deleted depend on how you created the logging configuration.
 For logging configurations that were created with the <code>ibmcloud ob logging config create</code> command, the daemon set for the {{site.data.keyword.la_short}} agent, the configmap, and secret are removed from your cluster, and pod logs are no longer sent to your {{site.data.keyword.la_full_notm}} service instance.
 Logging configurations that you manually created and made visible to the plug-in by using the <code>ibmcloud ob logging agent discover</code> command, only the configmap is removed.
 Your daemon set, secret, and the {{site.data.keyword.la_short}} agent are still deployed to your cluster and you must manually remove them.
 Because the configmap is removed, pod logs are no longer sent to your {{site.data.keyword.la_full_notm}} service instance.
 Independent of how you created the configuration, existing log data is still available in {{site.data.keyword.la_full_notm}} until your selected retention period ends.